danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 ## Ruleset 3 - How much Universal Credit do you get?

-Source: p34-38
+Source: Child Poverty Action Group (2018, pp.34-38)

 Much of the detail on calculation of amounts in this section of the handbook simply repeats information from elsewhere in less detail, leaving a relatively simple ruleset.
-Within an assessment period, per steps four and five on page 38:
+Within an assessment period, per steps four and five on Child Poverty Action Group (2018, p.38):

 `Universal Credit entitlement = maximum amount - earnings taper - unearned income`